128technology/docs/docs/config_dual_router_ha.md

 For this reason, services that leverage a dual router HA pair must reference a `service-policy` that has `transport-state-enforcement allow` configured.
 Otherwise, mid-session TCP packets cause the 128T device to send a TCP RST to the sender.

 <!-- With the addition of `vrrp` commands, routers are now able to sync through a shared interface.
 Additionally, the use of the `service-route failover` configuration allows the existing service route configuration to fail over to the backup router with existing sessions intact.
-No TCP RST required.-->
+No TCP RST required.

+-->

 ## Design Overview